f-droid/fdroid-website/_docs/Building_Applications.md

 passing packages as arguments then all the latest built and signed version available of each package will be installed .
 In most cases, this will not be what you want to do, so execution will stop straight away.
-However, you can override this if you’re sure that’s what you want, by using `--all`.
-Note that currently, no sanity checks are performed with this mode, so if the files in the signed output directory were modified, you won’t be notified.
+However, you can override this if you're sure that's what you want, by using `--all`.
+Note that currently, no sanity checks are performed with this mode, so if the files in the signed output directory were modified, you won't be notified.